jeremyrsellars/gratitude-generative-testing/src/gratitude.generative-testing/resources/public/slides/60_closing.md

 <style class='before-speaker-note'></style>

 * Here are some resources you may find helpful on your journey.
+* I'll take questions at the back of the room.
+(Consider counting attendees)
 * Thank you all for coming and I hope you enjoy the rest of the conference.

 ## Review or Share